aao-fyi/hosts/README.md

 # Hosts
 Host lists to be used with DNS services that support regex (PiHole) and browser blocker (uBlock Origin).

+## Lists
+Hosts lists for various services.
 There are different files for each application, select accordingly.

-## Services
+Each service will have the following lists.
+Replace `.txt` with `.sum` for a SHA-256 checksum for each file.

++ `service-block-dns.txt` DNS block list, zero IP.
++ `service-block-ubo.txt` uBlock block list.
++ `service-allow-ubo.txt` uBlock allow list.

+### Social
 These lists target entire services, they are intended for use only if you don't use the service.
 Usage of these block-lists **will** break the corresponding service(s).
-For regular blocking, use your providers default lists.

 + Meta
   - Blocks Meta, Facebook, and Instagram.